-Created as an alternative to traditional IRAs, Roth contributions are not tax-deductible, although any earnings grow tax-free.
+Created as an alternative to traditional IRAs, Roth contributions are not tax-deductible, although any earnings grow tax-free, if certain conditions are met.
 This means paying taxes now to enjoy tax-free income in retirement.
 Certain income limits are required to qualify.

 Education IRA Coverdell Education Savings Accounts

 Any individual (including a child) can contribute to a child’s education IRA and grow tax-free until withdrawal.
 There is no limit on the number of education IRAs that can be established designating the same child as the beneficiary.
 However, total contributions for the child during any tax year cannot exceed $2,000.

 Designed to help non-working spouses save for retirement by investing in a traditional or Roth IRA.
 Through 2023, couples can contribute up to $13,000 or more if they are both over age 50, as long as the total IRA contribution is less than their total earned income.

 A great way for individuals who are changing jobs or retiring to continue to receive the same tax advantages as they had with an employer-sponsored plan like a 401(k).
 Plan assets are simply “rolled over” to an IRA, where the assets and any earnings remain tax-deferred.
 Plus, an IRA generally offers more investment options and flexibility.
 Several individual IRAs can “roll over” into one Rollover IRA for simplification and consolidation of accounts.

 Simplified Employee Pension IRAs are tax-deferred retirement plans for self-employed individuals or small companies.
 SEP IRA contributions are made by the employer (or by the self-employed individual) but does not allow employee contributions, unless the plan was established before 1997.